-2. Relevant actors and partners, roles and responsibilities
+2. Core actors and partners, roles and responsibilities

 2.1.
-Relevant actors - EU Member States
+Core actors - EU Member States

-The EU Member States are the core relevant actors of EMPACT.
+The EU Member States are the key actors of EMPACT.
 Their role is performed at various levels: COSI, NEC, OAP participant, Coordinator of CHSG, Driver, Co-Driver and OA Action Leader, Co-Leader or participant.